project-meucci/thimm.github.io/docs/Agtech - So What?/Ep-62-allison-kopf-on-indoor-ag-business-models-and-women-in-agtech-rebroadcast.md

 ---
-title: Ep 62 Allison Kopf on indoor ag business models and women in agtech (rebroadcast)
+title: Ep 62 Allison Kopf On Indoor Ag Business Models And Women In Agtech Rebroadcast
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-03-18)